ScottStevenWhite/swan-health/README.md

    - Apply localized operations:
      - Swap a single recipe.
      - Adjust recipe servings.
-     - Apply small ingredient tweaks.
+   - Re-evaluate; keep changes if:
+     - The overall PlanScore improves.
-   - Re-evaluate; keep changes if the overall score improves and no constraints are broken.
+     - No constraints are broken.
+     - Changes remain within user-configured Autopilot bounds (if Autopilot is driving it).

 5. **Family scaling & serving instructions**
    - Once the plan is stable: